zendeskarchive/triggear/README.md

 ### Triggear

-__Triggear v0.4__ is a service that integrates GitHub with Jenkins pipelines.
+__Triggear__ is a service that integrates GitHub with Jenkins pipelines.
 It provides ways of registering Jenkins pipelines for specific events in GitHub and reporting job statuses and details back to GitHub.
 If you ever thought about running Jenkins jobs without entering Jenkins